 Singapore Airlines is still not ready to reveal whether it will take a seat on the board of Virgin Australia, even though the two other airlines that are major shareholders in the Australian carrier have elected to do so.
 SIA is “keeping our options open” regarding a Virgin Australia board seat, a spokesman tells Aviation Week, adding that “ultimately that is a matter for the Virgin Australia Board to assess.”
 In addition to SIA, Air New Zealand and Etihad Airways also have ownership ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "SIA Holds Off On Virgin Australia Board Decision".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "SIA Holds Off On Virgin Australia Board Decision".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.